-5 Please note that this attestation option cannot be exercised until 7 days have passed after the disclosure form is generated and provided to the system host.
+4 Please note that this attestation option cannot be exercised until 7 days have passed after the disclosure form is generated and provided to the subscriber.

-Please choose only one of C or D
+Solar Contract Requirements published by the IPA on May 10, 2019. -or-D. \square If a Low-income Community Solar subscription contract was executed between the Approved Vendor (or its agent) and a subscriber prior to the IPA's publication of final ILSFA Low-income Community Solar Contract Requirements on May 15, 2019, please list the name of each such subscriber here and, for each subscriber, check one of the following: ☐ The Approved Vendor (or its agent) has executed a signed contract amendment with the subscriber that brings the contract into full compliance with all minimum contract requirements published by the IPA on May 15, 2019. ☐ The original Low-income Community Solar subscription contract was already fully compliant with the final contract requirements published by the IPA on May 15, 2019. ☐ The Approved Vendor's (or its agent's) diligent, good-faith efforts to contact the subscriber using all known contact information, following the release of the IPA's final ILSFA Low-income Community Solar subscription contract requirements, were unsuccessful. ☐ The subscriber refused to sign the contract amendment. ☐ Other (please explain):

-C. The installation contract signed between the Approved Vendor (or its agent) and the system host is fully compliant with all ILSFA minimum Distributed Generation Contract Requirements published by the IPA on [TBD].
+application is fully compliant with all ILSFA minimum Low-income Community

--or-

-D. If an installation contract was executed between the Approved Vendor (or its agent) and the system host prior to the IPA's publication of final ILSFA Distributed Generation Contract Requirements on [TBD], please check one of the following:

-□ The Approved Vendor (or its agent) has executed a signed contract amendment with the system host that brings the contract into full compliance with all minimum contract requirements published by the IPA on[TBD].

-□ The original installation contract was already fully compliant with the final contract requirements published by the IPA on [TBD].

-□ The Approved Vendor's (or its agent's) diligent, good-faith efforts to contact the system host using all known contact information, following the release of the IPA's final ILSFA installation contract requirements, were unsuccessful.

-□ The system host refused to sign the contract amendment.

-□ Other (please explain):